jevinoh/robot_challenge/README.md

 # robot_challenge

-This is an application that simulate a toy robot moving on a sqaure table top, of dimensions 5 units x 5 units.
+This is an application that simulate a toy robot moving on a square table top, of dimensions 5 units x 5 units.
 There are no other obstructions on the table surface.
 The robot is free to roam around the surface of the table, and is prevented from falling to destruction.